SilviuPaun/Community-Mention-Pair-Annotations-model/README.md

 ## Community Mention Pair Annotations (CommunityMPA) model

-This is a variational inference implementation of the *Community Mention Pair Annotations* (CommunityMPA) model presented in
+This is a variational inference implementation of the *Community Mention Pair Annotations* (CommunityMPA) model presented in:

 Silviu Paun, Juntao Yu, Massimo Poesio (2019). **A Mention-Pair Model of Annotation with Nonparametric User Communities**. *To appear*.

-The model is a partially pooled extension of the MPA model from:
+The model is a partially pooled nonparametric extension of the MPA model from:

 Silviu Paun, Jon Chamberlain, Udo Kruschwitz, Juntao Yu, Massimo Poesio (2018). **A Probabilistic Annotation Model for Crowdsourcing Coreference**.
 In *Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP)*.